rickardlindberg/rickardlindberg.me/writing/agdpp-the-end/index.template.markdown

 development many months ago, so documenting it gets harder and harder because I forget what I was thinking when I did the development.

-Recently though, I've experimented with a new format which I call DevLogs.
+Recently though, I've experimented with a new format which I call [DevLog](/tags/devlog/index.html).
 It is basically the same thing but a little less polished.
 I write a DevLog while doing the development, so there is no risk of falling behind.

-In this post I will briefly mention the development that I've done but not documented and talk a little about future plans.
+In this post I will briefly mention the development that I've done but not documented and then talk a little about future plans for this project.

 ## Particle effects